chiefley/blog-client/src/Project Info/General Notes.md

 ## Technology Stack
 - Frontend: React with TypeScript and Material UI, Vite components
 - Backend: Wordpress as headless CMS hosted at Hostinger.com
-- Hosting: Vercel for the React frontend, WordPress.com for the backend
+- Hosting: Client is also hosted at Hostinger.
 - Architecture: Headless CMS approach using WordPress REST API

 ### Frontend